Assisted living explained — what it is and what life looks like there

 Red Flags Something Is Off

 Some assisted living facilities are actually pretty bad.
-You need to know what bad looks like so you don't accidentally pick a bad one.
+You need to know what bad looks like so you don't accidentally pick one.

 The biggest red flag is staff shortages.
 If you call and the answer to every question is "I can't help you with that, nobody's available," if you ask when your parent can move in and they say they don't have enough staff, if the administrator has been there six months and has already completely restructured everything, these are signs of staffing problems.
 Staffing problems cascade.
 Not enough staff means residents don't get showers on the schedule they want.
 It means medications might be late.
-It means someone falls and there's not enough people to help.
-It means your parent's quality of life plummets.
+It means someone falls and there aren't enough people to help.
+According to a 2024 CMS report, staffing shortages remain one of the most common drivers of quality deficiencies in residential care settings nationwide.

 Financial instability is another red flag.
 Has the facility been sold recently?
 Are they in the middle of major renovations?
 Is there conflict with the parent company?
 These aren't automatically disqualifying, but instability often leads to reduced services, staff turnover, and problems.
 A facility that's failing financially often fails at caring for residents first, before it goes out of business entirely.
-If you get a sense that the facility is struggling, that's worth taking seriously.
+If you get a sense that the facility is struggling, take that seriously.

 Restricted access is a problem.
 Some facilities don't want families visiting during certain hours or at all.
 Some are protective about what families can see or know.
 Some make it hard for you to visit your parent's room or check on them.
 A facility that doesn't want families involved is usually hiding something.
 A good facility will welcome your questions, welcome your presence, want you to be involved.

-Complaints or violations are a concern.
+Complaints or violations are worth investigating.
 You can look up assisted living facility complaint records in your state.
 There's usually a database or registry.
 If a facility has numerous complaints about neglect, abuse, medication errors, or financial misconduct, that matters.
 Some complaints are petty, but patterns matter.
 Multiple families complaining about the same problem means there's probably a real problem.

-Unengaged residents are a red flag.
+Unengaged residents are a warning sign.
 You walk in and everyone is sitting, staring, not talking.
 Nobody's engaged in activities.
 There are very few activities.
 The common areas are empty.
-This suggests the facility isn't actually prioritizing what makes life worth living, just basic care.
+This suggests the facility isn't prioritizing what makes life worth living, just basic physical care.
 Your parent might survive there, but will they have any quality of life?

-Staff treating you like you're a nuisance when you show up is a sign of a bad facility.
+Staff treating you like you're a nuisance when you show up tells you what you need to know.
 Good facilities know that families are part of their residents' lives and actually support that.
 If staff seems irritated when you visit, if they give you a hard time about when you can come, if they act like you're in the way, that tells you how they feel about residents having relationships.
 This is not a place for your parent.

-Before your parent moves anywhere, you need to do some basic verification.
+Before your parent moves anywhere, do some basic verification.
 This protects your parent and gives you peace of mind.

 Check the facility's license.
-Every state requires assisted living facilities to be licensed, and you should be able to look up their license status online.
+Every state requires assisted living facilities to be licensed, and you should be able to look up their license status online through your state's department of health or social services website.
 The license tells you that the facility meets minimum standards.
 It doesn't tell you that it's good, just that it passed basic inspection.

 Check complaint records.
 Your state's health department or long-term care ombudsman usually has a public database of complaints against facilities.
 You can look up specific facilities and see what complaints have been filed, what they were about, and how they were resolved.
 This is public information designed for exactly this purpose.